caelum/vraptor-paperclip/README.markdown

 }
 ```

-This method will save the uploaded image with png format inside of the
+This controller will save the uploaded image as png inside of the
 `/images` directory in your webapp (if you access
-`http://yourserver:8080/appcontext/images/upload.png` you will see the file,
+`http://localhost:8080/appcontext/images/upload.png` you will see the file,
 for example).
-Note that vraptor-paperclip will deal of converting the uploaded
+Note that vraptor-paperclip will take care of converting the uploaded
 file to png format.

-# processing images
+## processing images

 The plugin also handle of some simple image processing transformations.

-## resizing
+### resizing

 You can resize the image before the execution of the method: